microsoft/react-native-windows/vnext/docs/NativeModules.md

 It's just as easy to add custom methods, by attributing a public method with `REACT_METHOD`.
 In FancyMath we have one method, `add`, which takes two doubles and returns their sum.
 Again, we've specified the optional `name` argument in the `REACT_METHOD` macro-attribute so in JS we call `add` instead of `Add`.

+To add custom events, we attribute a `std::function<void(double)>` delegate with `REACT_EVENT`, where the double represents the type of the event data.
+Now whenever we invoke the `AddEvent` delegate in our native code (as we do above), an event will be raised in JavaScript.
+As before, you could have optionally customized the name in JS like this: `REACT_EVENT(AddEvent, "addEvent")`.

 #### 2. Registering your Native Module

-> IMPORTANT NOTE: **NYI** When you create a new project via the CLI, the generated `ReactNativeHost` class will automatically register all native modules defined within the app. **You will not need to manually register native modules that are defined within your app's scope, as they will be registered automatically.**
+> IMPORTANT NOTE: When you create a new project via the CLI, the generated `ReactApplication` class will automatically register all native modules defined within the app. **You will not need to manually register native modules that are defined within your app's scope, as they will be registered automatically.**

 Now, we want to register our new `FancyMath` module with React Native so we can use it from JavaScript code.
 To do this, first we're going to create a `ReactPackageProvider` which implements [Microsoft.ReactNative.IReactPackageProvider](../Microsoft.ReactNative/IReactPackageProvider.idl).
 It starts with defining an .idl file: